kerns/commander-v/README.md

 On the day they said goodbye to The Commander, but not before giving his solemn promise: to one day pay tribute to his mentor, to build a world that would know and remember his name.

 Today the world not only _knows_ The Commander's name, the world touches it, _literally_, **every day**.
 Thanks to that boy.
 Who became a man.
 A man we called **STEVE JOBS**.
 His tribute?
-No less than the most indispensable and widely used combination of keyboard keys ever conceived by human brain cells.
-And featured on every Mac desktop and laptop since 1984: **Command + V**
+No less than the most indispensable and widely used combination of keyboard keys ever conceived by human brain cells, and featured on every Mac desktop and laptop since 1984: **Command + V**

-Think about it. ✌️
+_Think about it_. ✌️